The U.S. dollar's slide and what lies ahead

 NEW YORK (Reuters) - The U.S. dollar took a harsh beating in 2017, on the way to its nearly 10 percent fall, its worst annual performance since 2003.
 The currency is still reeling this year.

-The dollar index .DXY, which measures the greenback against a basket of major currencies, recently fell to a three-year low.
+The dollar index, which measures the greenback against a basket of major currencies, recently fell to a three-year low.

 Moves by central banks around the world toward monetary policy normalization, increased political uncertainty in the United States and the dearth of volatility across markets have hurt the greenback.
 Worries about a possible U.S. government shutdown is just the latest factor that could weigh on sentiment for the dollar in the near term.